coq-community/bertrand/README.md

 [doi-shield]: https://zenodo.org/badge/DOI/10.1007/10930755_20.svg
 [doi-link]: https://doi.org/10.1007/10930755_20

-A proof of correctness of the algorithm for computing prime numbers as described in "The Art of Computer Programming:
-Fundamental Algorithms" by Knuth, pp. 147-149, and an application using Bertrand's postulate.
+A Coq proof of Bertrand's postulate, which says that there always exists a prime between n and 2n for n greater than 2.
+Includes an application of the postulate to compute partitions.

 ## Meta